 R 338.7215 pertains to requirements for relicensure of a marriage and family therapist.
-The rule revision clarifies the proof requirements an applicant licensed in another jurisdiction must satisfy for verification of a license.
+The rule revision clarifies the proof requirements an applicant must satisfy for relicensure, after letting the license lapse more than three years.

-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set supplies clarity to all rules on licensure. - 8.
-Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+A. What is the rationale for changing the rules instead of leaving them as currently written?

+The proposed rule set supplies clarity to all rules on licensure.

+8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.